andrew-edwards/fitting-size-spectra/codeBinStructure/readMeBinStructure.txt

  (e.g. pdflatex nSeaFungImport.tex)
  to create a .pdf.
 If you don't use latex then R code will still have run, done the tidying up, and created nSeaFungImport.Rdata.

+nSeaFung/nSeaFungAnalysis.Snw - Sweave file to show example data, fit all eight methods (from MEE paper) to each year of the IBTS data, and fit linear regressions to the estimated size-spectrum exponents.

+nSeaFung/nSeaMLEbins.Snw - Sweave file to analyse the IBTS data using the MLEbins method.
+Also creates figures...   .
+ [Needs some of nSeaFungMLEbin.Snw (because that does some pre-analysis), nSeaFungMLEbinsNew.Snw, and nSeaFungCompareNew.Snw]

+Then need nSeaFungMLEbinsRecommend-ISD.Snw

 Figure 5 - species-specific body mass bins resulting from the length bins